 The timing and the amount of any repurchased Class A Common Stock will be determined by our management based on its evaluation of market conditions and other factors.
 The repurchase program will be funded using our working capital.
 Any repurchased shares of Class A Common Stock will be retired.
 The repurchase program does not obligate us to acquire any particular amount of Class A Common Stock, and the repurchase program may be suspended or discontinued at any time at our discretion.
-As of May 7, 2024, no repurchases have been made pursuant to the repurchase program.
+As of May 7, 2024, June 30, 2024, no repurchases 1,258,565 shares of Class A Common Stock have been made pursuant to repurchased under the repurchase program.